F1y1113/UniWM/README.md

 `--do_rollout_eval`: Generates a full trajectory autoregressively (i.e., the model uses its own previous predictions and ground truth actions as input for the next step) and evaluates the result.

+## Contributing

+We welcome contributions to this project!
+Please contact yfeidong@uw.edu or fyiwu@uw.edu.

 ## Acknowledgement